mattyoung101/omicron/documentation/docs/omicontrol.md

 When a button in Omicontrol is clicked, this thread encodes and transmits a Protocol Buffer message to Omicam and waits for a response asynchronously, notifying the calling thread once one is received.

-**Should put more info here, stuff like how we basically have budget RPC with protobuf**

 ## Design considerations
 The Omicontrol UI was designed to look professional, be simple to use, friendly to use as a tablet and work cross-platform.